OpenRA/OpenRA/INSTALL.md

 To checkout the latest stable for online play run run `git checkout master`

-To compile OpenRA, run `make version && make` from the command line.
+To compile OpenRA, run `make version && make all` from the command line.

 Run with either `launch-game.sh` or `mono --debug OpenRA.Game.exe`.